supervisely-ecosystem/SlicerAdapterSuperviselyCV/README.md

 Otherwise, segments with the status `Completed` will be saved, and segments with the status `In progress` will initiate a save request.

-Segments with all other statuses will not be saved, but their current state in the current session will not change.
-To reset their state you will need to exit the current Labeling Job and re-enter with updated local data.
+Segments with all other statuses will not be saved, but their current state in the current scene not change.
+To reset their state you will need to change the current Volume to another one and get back.
+Or reload the current Labeling Job.
 (Local reset will be added in the future)

 ⚠️ Deleted segments are deleted on save regardless of settings and statuses.